News & Events

 Two of New Zealand's finest dancers Ursula Robb and Nadine Tyson are teaching at the New Zealand School of Dance this year.

 Auckland dancer Nadine Tyson joined the Royal New Zealand Ballet in 1995.
-She danced many pivotal roles as a soloist during nine years with the RNZB and has recently been invited by the company to teach.
+She danced many pivotal roles during nine years with the RNZB and has recently been invited by the company to teach.

 Photos: Nadine Tyson (top), photographed by Bill Cooper.
 Ursula Robb (below).

-Two New Zealand School of Dance students will join staff and students from seventeen other professional ballet schools at the Assemblée Internationale 2013 in Toronto.
-The festival running from 29 April – 5 May 2013, hosted by Canada's National Ballet School, is an intensive seven days of classes, performances, forums and professional development.
+Two New Zealand School of Dance students joined staff and students from seventeen other professional ballet schools at the Assemblée Internationale 2013 in Toronto.
+The festival, hosted by Canada's National Ballet School in April 2013, was an intensive seven days of classes, performances, forums and professional development.

-NZSD students Jarrah McArthur and Tynan Woods will perform Jeffrey Tan's Facade at the festival.
+NZSD students Jarrah McArthur and Tynan Woods performed Jeffrey Tan's Facade at the festival.

 "The choreographer Jeffrey Tan, from Singapore, came to New Zealand for two weeks to rehearse his pas de deux with us." said Jarrah.

 "Jeffrey is a wonderful teacher.
-He introduced us to new techniques and ideas, taking our partnering skills to a new level.
-Learning this difficult pas de deux made me realise that it's not only about the mechanics of each step, it's the expressions and deeper emotions that weave it all together."
+He introduced us to new techniques and ideas, taking our partnering skills to a new level."

-Other performances at the AI13 festival will range from works representative of each school's culture, to student-created choreography with performances of blended casts from the various schools.
+Other performances at the AI13 festival ranged from works representative of each school's culture, to student-created choreography with performances of blended casts from the various schools.

 Photo: Tynan Wood and Jarrah McArthur rehearsing Jeffrey Tan's 'Facade'.
 Photographed by Celia Jenkins